bnnadi/confida-service/docs/QUESTION_BANK_MIGRATION_GUIDE.md

 ## Overview

-This guide covers the comprehensive question bank migration and data seeding system implemented for InterviewIQ.
+This guide covers the comprehensive question bank migration and data seeding system implemented for Confida.
 The system migrates existing session-bound questions to a global question bank and provides extensive data seeding capabilities.

 ## 🎯 **What Was Implemented**